open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 [--require](https://nodejs.org/api/cli.html#-r---require-module) flag.

-Create a file named `instrumentation.ts` (or `instrumentation.js` if not using typescript) , which will contain your instrumentation setup code.
+Create a file named `instrumentation.ts` (or `instrumentation.js` if not using TypeScript) , which will contain your instrumentation setup code.

 <!-- prettier-ignore-start -->
 {{< tabpane langEqualsHeader=true >}}